Vision-Gate/team-agreement/README.md

 * How will you raise concerns to members who are not adequately contributing?
   * Daily accountability checks.
 Clear and strong communication.
 Recognize that getting stuck on something is very different than not trying.
 If you get stuck, ask for help.
 We are a team; we’re not doing this alone.
 It will be clear from the Trello cards who is not being accountable
 * How and when will you escalate the conflict if your resolution attempts are unsuccessful?
+  * If conflict escalates to 20% bring in a TA
+  * If things get too intense, 10 minute break to pause are reassess and then come back together
   * We all have bad days, but if you’re slacking for more than 1 day that’s when we will escalate

 ### Communication Plan